hicommonwealth/edgeware-contracts-tutorials/5/contract-template.md

 cargo contract new ballot
 ```

-Replace the content of `lib.rs` file with the template provided on this page.
+Replace the content of `lib.rs` file with the template on the right.

 The contract storage consists of an `AccountId` which we initialize to the callers id in the constructor.
 There is a function `get_chair_person` implemented that returns the id of the the chair_person(owner) of the contract.

 ## Struct
-You have come across the [struct](https://doc.rust-lang.org/book/ch05-01-defining-structs.html) keyword in previous tutorials but so far we have used to define the storage of the contract.
-In this contract we use it to define following custom types which we are going to later use as part of our storage:
+You have come across the [struct](https://doc.rust-lang.org/book/ch05-01-defining-structs.html) keyword in previous tutorials, but so far we have used struct keyword to define the storage of the contract.
+In this contract we use it to define the following custom types that are going to be used later use as part ballot storage:
 - `Proposal`: This struct stores information about a proposal.
-Each proposal has:
+Each proposal contains:
     -  `name`: A field to store the name of the propsal

     -  `vote_count`: A 32 bit unsigned integer for storing the number of votes the proposal has received.

-- `Voter`: For each voter in the system we instantiate a voter struct.
-Every voter has:
+- `Voter`: For each voter in the system, we instantiate a voter struct with:
-    - `weight`: An unsiged weight indicating the weightage this voter has.
-The weightage for one voter can
-    vary from other one based on how the network operates.
+    - `weight`: An unsiged weight indicating the weightage of the voter.
+The weightage of a voter can vary based on election/network parameters.

-    - `voted`: Its false by default, but once a voter has voted, its set to true so that the same voter can not case the vote again
+    - `voted`: It is set to false by default, but once a voter has voted, it's set to true so that the same voter can not cast his vote again.

-    - `delegate`: If a voter wants, they can delegate their vote to some other voter.
-This is Option because its not necessary for every voter to have a delegate.
+    - `delegate`: A voter can choose to delegate their vote to some one else.
+Since it's not necessary for voters to delegate, this field is created as an `Option`.

-    - `vote`: index of the proposal to which the user has casted the vote.
-Again its an option because when the voter is created in the system he has not voted to any proposal so its set to None by default.
+    - `vote`: Index of the proposal that the user has casted the vote to.
+This is created as an `Option` set to None by default.

-Unlke our contract struct `Ballot` we dont' use the macro `ink(storage)` for our custom defined structs as there could only be single stroage struct for a contract.
-Also our structs are not public as users don't need to interact or know about these structs.
+Unlike our contract struct `Ballot` we don't use the macro `ink(storage)` for our custom defined structs as there can only be a single stroage struct for a contract.
+Also, our structs are not public as users don't need to interact with them directly.

 ## Compilaton and Warnings

-You can build the build the contract using `cargo +nightly build` and run tests using `cargo +nightly test`.
-The contract will sucessfully compile and it will pass all tests, but rust compiler will give you the following warnings
+You can build the contract using `cargo +nightly build` and run tests using `cargo +nightly test`.
+The contract will sucessfully compile and pass all tests, but the rust compiler will give you the following warnings:

 ```bash
 warning: struct is never constructed: `Proposal`